centyuan/hexo-theme-centyuan/README.md

 ```

 # good^_^
-Please <a class="github-button" href="https://github.com/huweihuang/hexo-theme-huweihuang" data-icon="octicon-star" aria-label="Star huweihuang/hexo-theme-huweihuang on GitHub">Star</a> this Project if you like it! <a class="github-button" href="https://github.com/huweihuang" aria-label="Follow @huweihuang on GitHub">Follow</a> would also be appreciated!
+Please <a class="github-button" href="https://github.com/centyuan/hexo-theme-centyuan" data-icon="octicon-star" aria-label="Star centyuan/hexo-theme-centyuan on GitHub">Star</a> this Project if you like it! <a class="github-button" href="https://github.com/centyuan" aria-label="Follow @centyuan on GitHub">Follow</a> would also be appreciated!
 Peace!